Stroller Maintenance Tips to Keep It Safe and Rolling Smoothly

 What Should I Do if My Stroller Squeaks?

 Most strollers last about five to seven years with proper care.
-However, if you notice wear and tear or safety issues, it’s wise to replace it sooner for your child’s safety and comfort.
+If you notice significant wear or safety concerns before that point, replace it sooner.

 Can I Wash Stroller Parts in a Dishwasher?

-You shouldn’t wash stroller parts in a dishwasher.
-The heat and harsh detergents can damage materials and components.
-Instead, clean them gently by hand using mild soap and a soft cloth for the best results.
+Skip the dishwasher for stroller parts.
+The heat and harsh detergents can damage the materials.
+Hand wash with mild soap and a soft cloth for the best results.

 Conclusion